sensedeep/senselogs/README.md

 While there are many other good logging libraries that claim to be fast, they were not designed `for` serverless and so are bigger and slower than necessary.

-Furthermore, serverless apps have special requirments like minimizing cold-start time, dynamic log filtering control without redploying and being able to capture detailed context and request information without modifying your functions.
+Furthermore, serverless apps have special requirements like minimizing cold-start time, dynamic log filtering control without redeploying and being able to capture detailed context and request information without modifying your functions.

 SenseLogs is designed to do this, simply and elegantly.